adapter-hub/website/posts/2020/11/adapting-transformers-with-adapterhub.md

 With multiple different adapter architectures and a wide variety of pre-trained transformers available, training, sharing and re-using adapters is not straightforward.
 As a solution,  **[AdapterHub, A Framework for Adapting Transformers](https://arxiv.org/pdf/2007.07779.pdf)** provides a unified interface to different adapter architectures and composition techniques, making them widely accessible to the research community.
-Built on top of [Huggingface's Transformers framework](https://github.com/huggingface/transformers), AdapterHub has access to a large base of pre-trained transformers.
+Built on top of [Huggingface's Transformers framework](https://github.com/huggingface/transformers), the AdapterHub has access to a large base of pre-trained transformers.
 In the following, we will go through the process of training, sharing, and composing adapters with AdapterHub.